Brooklyn is the most heavily populated borough in New York City with more than 2.6 million residents.

 There aren’t any short cuts or easy ways out of a NYC traffic ticket other than understanding what it takes to be successful at a TVB hearing.
 It’s a myth that your case will be dropped if it takes too long or the points won’t “count” after a certain time period or the police officer who issued the ticket doesn’t show up.
 It is rare that the officers don’t show up, and when they don’t, the judges often reschedule the court date for another time.

-A knowledgeable and trustworthy attorney should be able to offer an honest assessment of your situation.
+A knowledgeable and trustworthy Brooklyn traffic ticket attorney should be able to offer an honest assessment of your situation.
 This includes a discussion of the charge, whether you have a history driving that merits a closer look, and what your options are moving forward.

 Ultimately, an attorney’s first job is to put you in a position to make an informed decision regarding how you’ll want to handle the case.
 If retained, the traffic attorney’s job in NYC then turns to a focus on dismissing the ticket(s) at hand.

-Feifer & Greenberg has an excellent team of experienced Brooklyn traffic ticket attorneys who can help you fight and win your case.
+Feifer & Greenberg has an excellent team of experienced Brooklyn traffic ticket attorney can help you fight and win your case.
 We understand quite well how the TVB operates.

 The average driver does not know the nuances of New York traffic laws and/or traffic court, and the average person visiting or driving through Brooklyn likely knows even less.
 Traffic laws can be confusing and the Traffic Violations Bureau can be harsh and intimidating.
 You have more options than just paying your ticket or trying to fight your ticket by yourself and navigating a very difficult and specific niche legal system.

-With an experienced and competent traffic ticket lawyer in Brooklyn on your side, you don’t have to figure it out on your own.
+With an experienced and competent Brooklyn traffic ticket attorney on your side, you don’t have to figure it out on your own.